automl/tpu_graphs/README.md

 ```
 where 0.2 error means 20% error.

-Further, the training code will output a `.csv` file containing top-5 rankings
+Further, if the flag `--test_mode=predictions` is added, the training code will output a `.csv` file
-of configurations over the test set.
+containing top-10 rankings of configurations over the test set.
 This is what will be part of the submission file.
 By default, the csv will be written to:
 ```
 ~/out/tpugraphs_tiles/results_<timestamp>.csv